Deposit protection for joint tenancies

 If the new tenant has simply replaced an existing one and all the other details of the tenancy are the same, the existing deposit protection will continue to be valid.
 However, the new tenant and the old tenant should draw up and sign a ‘deed of assignment’ to amend the contract.

-It is essential that the landlord is involved in this process and make sure:
+It is essential that the landlord is involved in this process and to make sure that:

-What happens if there is a dispute at the end of a joint tenancy?
+What happens if there is an issue requiring resolution at the end of a joint tenancy?Ā

 Where this person is the lead tenant, we recognise the authority assumed by them at the start of the tenancy.

-If one of the other tenants raises a dispute, it will be on the understanding that they:
+If one of the other tenants requests a formal resolution, it will be on the understanding that:Ā

-• have the express authority and acceptance from all co-tenants, including the lead tenant, that the dispute is being raised on their behalf and
+• they have the express authority and acceptance from all co-tenants, including the lead tenant, that the resolution is being raised on their behalf

-• the nominated tenant is responsible for distributing the money if they are entitled to a share of the disputed amount
+• the nominated tenant is responsible for distributing the money if they are entitled to a share of the claimed amount

 One of the tenants is no longer in contact with any of the co-tenants.
-Can they still raise a dispute?
+Can they still Ā ask for a formal resolution?Ā

-When a tenant raises a dispute they must declare that they accept responsibility for dealing with the dispute and this must be agreed by all the tenants.
+When a tenant requests formal resolution, they must declare that they accept responsibility for dealing with the resolution process, and this must be agreed by all the tenants.Ā

-We will then proceed with the dispute, and make a decision based on the evidence, but you must be aware that the tenant is responsible for distributing any money awarded.
+We will then proceed with making a decision based on the evidence, but you must be aware that the tenant is responsible for distributing any money awarded.Ā

-There may be circumstances where a tenant raising a dispute is asked to sign the form as well as the co-tenants.
+There may be circumstances where a tenant requesting a resolution is asked to sign the form as well as the co-tenants.Ā

-We are unable to get involved with disputes between tenants on how the deposit is allocated.
+We are unable to get involved with resolutions between tenants on how the deposit is allocated.Ā

 All but one of the co-tenants have agreed on how much of the deposit should be returned.
-Can that tenant still raise a dispute?
+Can that tenant still ask for a formal resolution?Ā

-In this instance, the tenant will need to provide us with evidence of why they wish to raise a dispute and the amount of the deposit they wish to dispute.
-The co-tenants will then be asked to confirm that they do not wish to use our dispute resolution service in relation to this tenancy and accept that they will be unable to do so in the future, irrespective of the adjudication decision.
+In this instance, the tenant will need to provide us with evidence of why they are raising a case and the amount of the deposit they are claiming.
+The co-tenants will then be asked to confirm that they do not wish to use our resolution service in relation to this tenancy and accept that they will be unable to do so in the future, irrespective of the adjudication decision.Ā